Schedule your launch dates

 - Billing preparation

-- Proofing when required
+- Artwork Proofing when required

 - Production release after approvals and payment requirements have been completed